hrittikhere/conference-golang/Readme.md

 ## Table of Contents

-Intro & Course Overview
+> 1. Variables & Constants in Go

-Variables & Constants in Go
+> 1. Formatted Output - printf
-Formatted Output - printf
+> 1. Data Types in Go
-Data Types in Go
+> 1. Getting User Input
-Getting User Input
+> 1. What is a Pointer?
-What is a Pointer?
+> 1. Book Ticket Logic
-Book Ticket Logic
+> 1. Arrays & Slices
-Arrays & Slices
+> 1. Loops in Go
-Loops in Go
+> 1. Conditionals (if / else) and Boolean Data Type
-Conditionals (if / else) and Boolean Data Type Validate User Input
+> 1. Validate User Input
-Switch Statement
+> 1. Switch Statement
-Encapsulate Logic with Functions
+> 1. Encapsulate Logic with Functions
-Organize Code with Go Packages
+> 1. Organize Code with Go Packages
-Scope Rules in Go
+> 1. Scope Rules in Go
-Maps
+> 1. Maps
-Structs
+> 1. Structs
-Goroutines - Concurrency in Go
+> 1. Goroutines - Concurrency in Go